wumm-project/OpenDiscovery/TRIZ-Cup/README.md

 ## The annual competitions

 The materials of the annual competitions are provided in the respective subdirectories.

-We moved most of the material from a Word base to LaTeX since
+For 2019/20 and 2020/21 most of the material was recompiled from a Word base to LaTeX since

 (1) several tasks are the same for different age categories (2) there are repeating text blocks